 The second consultation on the due diligence requirements, which has already been concluded, aimed to revisit specific individual requirements for discussion.
 This primarily concerned requirements for which the feedback was particularly controversial as well as requirements that were newly added in the course of the revision.

 The terms of reference of the already concluded consultation provide relevant information on the background, framework, objectives and next steps in the further development of the Green Button.

 Statement of the expert advisory council

-In two council meetings in December 2020 and June 2021, the expert advisory council members, chaired by Michael Windfuhr (Deputy Director of the German Institute for Human Rights), discussed the draft criteria.
+In multiple council meetings, the expert advisory council members, chaired by Michael Windfuhr (Deputy Director of the German Institute for Human Rights), discussed the draft criteria.

 The statements as well as further information on the expert advisory council can be found here.